rahulsa123/Myaccount/README.md

 # Myaccount
 Myaccount Django
-It is the same project which i upload on my reposiory named as BankSystem.
+It is the same project which i upload on my repository as BankSystem.
 Here, I reupload it, using Django framework.